 Sweet dreams or ‘Lala Salama’ as we say in Swahili!

 But wait, there is even more: The word photography is Greek in origin, meaning to paint with light.
 It really is all about light and as the saying goes ‘amateurs worry about equipment, professionals worry about money and masters worry about light’.
-The high altitude combined with the time of year that you will be in the crater, means that there will be swirling mists, thundershowers and moody skies throughout the day.
-This means that photography on this Ngorongoro photo safari is not restricted to just the golden hours.
+The high altitude on this Ngorongoro photo safari combined with the time of year that you will be in the crater, means that there will be swirling mists, thundershowers and moody skies throughout the day.
+This means that photography on this Tanzania photo safari is not restricted to just the golden hours.
 As such we will stay out all day every day, photographing throughout the day and capturing mood filled images with gorgeous diffused light.
 The thundershowers bounce around the crater offering incredible vistas and rainbows, making this the ultimate outdoor studio for any wildlife photographer.

 We will break for breakfast and lunch on the crater floor and the picnic site is also one of the best locations in the crater for photography.
-You will be able to photograph hippo at eye-level to your hearts content and you will be able to get inflight shots of the extremely elegant Grey Crowned Cranes.
+You will be able to photograph hippo at eye-level to your heart’s content and you will be able to get inflight shots of the extremely elegant Grey Crowned Cranes.
 Zebras come down to drink in close proximity of our picnic spot too.